Helping users find your app

 - The search parameter is not case sensitive, so searching for “abc” and “ABC” will return the same results.

-- Each term is treated as a different word when searching for an app, so a search for “abc 123” or “123 abc” will display the same results.
+- Each search term is treated as a different word, so a search for “abc 123” or “123 abc” will display the same results.

 Provide descriptions and keywords

-When you add a new app on the vendor portal, short and long descriptions of your app are required fields, while the keywords field is optional.
-The following points highlight requirements for the descriptions and keywords fields:
+When you add a new app on the vendor portal, you must add short and long descriptions of your app.
+You can also add keywords.
+The following points highlight requirements for descriptions and keywords:

-- The short description of your app must be less than 50 characters in English.
-The short description appears for the user when the product displays in a list, category, or search result in BlackBerry World.
+- The short description of your app must be less than 50 characters long in English.
+This description appears for the user when the product displays in a list, category, or search result in BlackBerry World.

-- The long description of your app must be no more than 4,000 characters in English.
-The long description appears when users view the product details in BlackBerry World.
+- The long description of your app must be no more than 4,000 characters long in English.
+This description appears when users view the product details in BlackBerry World.

 - Although you must add English descriptions (even if the app is not in English), you may also add descriptions in multiple other languages.

-- Descriptions for your app must be added to the Default tab, but you may also add descriptions for separate device platforms (BlackBerry smartphone running 7.x OS or earlier, BlackBerry 10 smartphone, and BlackBerry PlayBook).
+- Descriptions for your app must be added to the Default tab, but you may also add descriptions for separate device platforms (BlackBerry 7 OS and earlier, BlackBerry 10 smartphone, and BlackBerry PlayBook).

-Here are some tips for creating descriptions for users that provide inviting and useful details about your app:
+Here are some tips for creating descriptions that provide inviting and useful details about your app:

-- Specify if the content of your app is not in English (for example, “This application is available only in Spanish”).
+- Let users know if the content of your app is not in English (for example, “This application is available only in Spanish”).

-- Indicate in the description if your application is a “lite” version or has a limited trial period (for example, “The trial period for this game will end in 10 days.
+- Let users know if your application is a “lite” version or has a limited trial period (for example, “The trial period for this game will end in 10 days.
 Please upgrade to the premium version to unlock all levels”).

-- List features or requirements for your app (for example, if your app is a demo, requires a memory card, or requires Wi-Fi to run, state this in your description).
+- List features or requirements for your app (for example, if your app is a demo, requires a memory card, or requires Wi-Fi to run).